RobTillaart/AD5144A/README.md

 # AD5144A

-Arduino library for **I2C** digital potentiometer AD5144A
+Arduino library for **I2C AD5144A** 4 channel digital potentiometer.

 ## Description

+The library is an experimental library for the **I2C AD5144A** 4 channel digital potentiometer.
+- it is not tested extensively, (AD5144A partly)
-The library is new and not tested, so use at own risk.
+- so use at own risk, and
-Please report problems and/or success.
+- please report problems and/or successful .

-Primary goal is a library for the AD5144A.
-From the datasheet it is expected it will work for the family of devices.
+From the datasheet it is expected that the library will work for the family of devices.
-As said before this si not tested.
+However as said before this is not tested.

-This library does not work for the **SPI** versions of these devices.
+This library uses the **I2C** interface.
+It does not work for the **SPI** versions of these devices.
 See TODO.

 ## I2C address